emfourem/Asta-Fantacalcio-Classic-25Players/README.md

     - **Squad Name**: Enter the exact name of your squad, paying attention to capitalization and spaces.

 6. **Verify IP and Squad Name**: Ensure the IP address and squad name entered match those displayed in the React app’s team table.
 If there’s a mismatch, the tool won’t function correctly.

+7. **Open the page on a web browser and not directly from WhatsApp or Telegram**.